 The Incident Commander may decide to implement protective actions for an entire facility or specific populations within a facility.
-A brief overview of protective action options is outlined in Error!Reference source not found..
-For more information, refer to the NYSDOH Evacuation Plan Template,

-NYSDOH Healthcare Facility Evacuation Center Metropolitan Area Regional Office Region Facility Guidance Document for the 2018 Coastal Storm Season, and the NYSDOH Healthcare Facility Evacuation Center Manual.
+A brief overview of protective action options is outlined in Error!
+Reference source not found..
+For more information, refer to the NYSDOH Evacuation Plan Template, NYSDOH Healthcare Facility Evacuation Center Metropolitan Area Regional Office Region Facility Guidance Document for the 2018 Coastal Storm Season, and the NYSDOH Healthcare Facility Evacuation Center Manual.

-Pro tective Action Potential Triggers Authorization Defend-in-Place Defend-in-Place is the ability of a facility to safely retain all residents during an incident-related hazard (e.g., flood, severe weather, wildfire).
+Protective Action Potential Triggers Authorization Defend-in-Place Defend-in-Place is the ability of a facility to safely retain all residents during an incident-related hazard (e.g., flood, severe weather, wildfire).
 Unforeseen disaster impacts cause facility to shelter residents in order to achieve protection.
 May be initiated by the Incident Commander ONLY in the absence of a mandatory evacuation order.
 Does not required NYSDOH approval.
 Shelter-in-Place Shelter-in-Place is keeping a small number of residents in their present location when the risks of relocation or evacuation exceed the risks of remaining in current location.
 Disaster forecast predicts low impact on facility.
 Facility is structurally sound to withstand current conditions.
-Interruptions to clinical services would cause significant risk to resident health and safety Can only be done for coastal storms.
+Interruptions to clinical services would cause significant risk to resident health and safety.
+Can only be done for coastal storms.
 Requires pre-approval from NYSDOH prior to each hurricane season and re-authorization at time of the incident.

-Internal Relocation Internal Relocation is the movement of residents away from threat within a facility.
+Internal Relocation is the movement of residents away from threat within a facility.
+Internal Relocation is the movement of residents away from threat within a facility.
 Need to consolidate staffing resources.
 Consolidation of mass care operations (e.g., clinical services, dining).
 Minor flooding.
 Structural damage.
-Internal emergency (e.g., fire) Determined by facility based on safety factors.
-If this protective action is selected, the NYSDOH Regional Office must be notified.
-Evacuation Evacuation is the movement of residents to an external location (e.g., a receiving facility) due to actual or anticipated unsafe conditions.
+Internal emergency (e.g., fire).
+Temperature presents life safety issue.
+Determined by facility based on safety factors.
+If this protective action is selected, the NYSDOH Regional Office must be notified. --- --

+Protective Action Potential Triggers Authorization Evacuation Evacuation is the movement of residents to an external location (e.g., a receiving facility) due to actual or anticipated unsafe conditions.
 Mandatory or advised order from authorities.
 Predicted hazard impact threatens facility capacity to provide safe and secure shelter conditions.
 Structural damage.
-Emergency and standby power systems failure resulting in facility inability to maintain suitable.
+Emergency and standby power systems failure resulting in facility inability to maintain suitable temperature.
 Refer to the NYSDOH Evacuation Plan Template.

-Protective Action Potential Triggers Authorization Lockdown Lockdown is a temporary sheltering technique used to limit exposure of building occupants to an imminent hazard or threat.
-When "locking down," building occupants will shelter inside a room and Presence of an active threat (e.g., active shooter, bomb threat, suspicious package).
+Lockdown Lockdown is a temporary sheltering technique used to limit exposure of building occupants to an imminent hazard or threat.
+When "locking down," building occupants will shelter inside a room and prevent access from the outside.
+Presence of an active threat (e.g., active shooter, bomb threat, suspicious package).
 Direction from law enforcement.
 Determined by facility based on the notification of an active threat on or near the facility premises.